fs-mschmidty/MPSG_NNFG_R_Pipeline/qmd/species_evaluation.docx.md

 :::

-Observations: GFIB - 22, Nebraska Natural Heritage - 4.
+Observations: iDigBio - 2, Seinet - 7, Nebraska Natural Heritage - 1.

 #### Year of first and last observation for all occurrence data:

-[1980, NA]
+First: 2008, Last: NA

-### Is the species currently federally designated as threatened, endangered, proposed, or candidate speecies under the Endangered Species Act?
+### Is the species currently federally designated as threatened, endangered, proposed, or candidate species under the Endangered Species Act?